athertahir/deep-learning-time-series-forecasting/chapter_15/Lab13.md

     develop a framework to grid search hyperparameters for deep learning models.
 After completing this tutorial, you will know:

-ˆ How to develop a generic grid searching framework for tuning model hyperparameters.
+- How to develop a generic grid searching framework for tuning model hyperparameters.

-     How to grid search hyperparameters for a Multilayer Perceptron model on the airline passengers univariate time series forecasting problem.
+    - How to grid search hyperparameters for a Multilayer Perceptron model on the airline passengers univariate time series forecasting problem.

-     How to adapt the framework to grid search hyperparameters for convolutional and long short-term memory neural networks.
+    - How to adapt the framework to grid search hyperparameters for convolutional and long short-term memory neural networks.

 Let’s get started.